Black Virgin Mountain: Vietnam War

+slope.
+The 3rd Battalion, 22nd Infantry, conducted the sweep, with Company A, 2nd Battalion, 34th Armor and part of the 4th Battalion, 23rd Infantry, waiting at the bottom of the slope as a blocking force.
+Before dawn tanks and infantry took up positions at the foot of Nui Ba Den.
+At 08:00, helicopters began delivering the 3rd Battalion’s Companies B and C to the summit.
+Soon afterward, other helicopters deposited the battalion’s reconnaissance platoon on the mountain’s northern shoulder, from which they could observe the progress of Companies B and C and block any attempts by the VC to escape in that direction.
+Descending the precipitous slope was slow work, and both companies had to stop for the night less than halfway down.
+Rain during the night soaked the rocks, further impeding the infantry’s movement the next morning, but the troops reached the foot of the mountain unscathed.
+Continued searches the following day uncovered some caches, but contact with the VC remained light.
+On the morning of 8 January, however, the VC opened fire from concealed positions, leading to steady contact until the operation terminated on 11 January.
+The Americans had killed 159 VC at a loss of three killed and 55 wounded.

-In early December 1974 heavy combat in Tây Ninh began, with PAVN rockets falling on the province capital and on adjacent military installations.
+In early December 1974 heavy combat in Tây Ninh began, with People's Army of Vietnam (PAVN) rockets falling on the province capital and on adjacent military installations.
 The 80-man 3rd Company, 314th Regional Force Battalion guarding the radio relay station on the summit of Nui Ba Den began receiving attacks of increasing intensity and frequency.
 Helicopter resupply and evacuation had become impossible, and although the company commander reported sufficient food and ammunition, water was running very short and several severely wounded men required evacuation.
 PAVN assaults on Nui Ba Den continued throughout December 1974, but the RF Company held on.
 RVNAF efforts to resupply the troops on Nui Ba Den were largely unsuccessful.
 Helicopters were driven off by heavy fire, and fighter-bombers were forced to excessive altitudes by SA-7 missiles and antiaircraft artillery.
 One F-5A fighter-bomber was shot down by an SA-7 on 14 December.
 Finally on 6 January 1975, without food and water and with nearly all ammunition expended, the company picked up its wounded and withdrew down the mountain to friendly lines.

+Landslide

+On the afternoon of November 14, 2021, a landslide occurred in several areas of Mount Bà Đen, with rocks and soil sliding down from the summit.
+The initial cause was attributed to heavy localized rainfall over a two-week period in Tây Ninh.
+The following day, authorities from the Management Board of Bà Đen National Tourism Area and the Forest Protection Department inspected the site and determined that the main cause was the displacement of a mass of rocks and soil that had been accumulated for construction purposes on the mountain peak, resulting in a long stretch of flowing mud.
+No casualties were reported as a result of the incident.